Azure/azure-quickstart-templates/tlg-base-config_3-vm/README.md

 The **TLG (Test Lab Guide) 3 VM Base Configuration** provisions a Windows Server 2012 R2 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2, and optionally a client VM running Windows 10.

-**Note:** If you choose to deploy a client VM, you must upload a generalized Windows 10 VHD to an Azure storage account and provide the account name and SAS token in the _clientVhdUri_ parameter.
+**Note:** If you choose to deploy a client VM, you must upload a generalized Windows 10 VHD to an Azure storage account and provide the account name in the _clientVhdUri_ parameter.
+Note that SAS tokens are not supported, and the blob container must be configured for public read access.
-This is because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).
-The path to the VHD should be like the following:
+Use of a custom client image is required because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).
+The path to the VHD should resemble the following example:

-     https://<storage account name>.blob.core.windows.net/vhds/<vhdName>.VHD<SAS token>
+     https://<storage account name>.blob.core.windows.net/vhds/<vhdName>.vhd
 * For more information about eligible subscriptions, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/client-images#subscription-eligibility.
 * For more information about how to prepare a generalized VHD, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/prepare-for-upload-vhd-image.